 My skin is dry and flaky.
 What should I do?

 If your skin is dry and flaky, here's what you can do:

 - Avoid taking hot showers and baths.
 These can remove moisture from the skin.

 - Use a gel when shaving.
 Follow with a moisturizer.

-    - In the summer, be sure to use sunscreen as well.
+- Be sure to use sunscreen year-round.

 Sometimes flaking is caused by a medical condition that needs special treatment.
-If you also have flaky scalp and

-    flaking is mainly in the middle of your forehead and either side of your nose, you should see your doctor.
+If you also have flaky scalp and flaking is mainly in the middle of your forehead and either side of your nose, you should see your doctor.